-Country Advisors
+Country advisors

 Americas

-Dr Miguel A. Perez-Machado
+Dr Miguel A Perez-Machado

 Dr Miguel Perez-Machado moved to London after finishing his PhD in Immunology.
-He studied Medicine in his country of origin (Cuba) were he use to teach and lead a research group dedicated to developing monoclonal antibodies.
-In London he became a Histopathologist and full member of the Royal College of Pathology.
+He studied medicine in his country of origin (Cuba) where he used to teach and lead a research group dedicated to developing monoclonal antibodies.
+In London, he became a histopathologist and full member of the Royal College of Pathologists.
 He underwent a period of specialist training in FNA cytology at the Karolinska Institute in Stockholm, Sweden.
 Dr Perez-Machado moved from Madrid after finishing his PhD.
-He has years of experience reporting histopathology (gynaecological and thyroid) and cytopathology specimens.
-He has published his research in international journals and is actively involved as speaker and organizer in national and international meetings.
-Miguel is the lead cytopathologists at the Royal Free Hospital where he works as a consultant; he is also an Associate professor at University College London.
-Miguel is passionate about teaching and developing new diagnostic tools in Cytopathology, particularly in pancreas, effusions and thyroid gland.

 Europe